Mobile & Notification Strategy

 Task

-1. How can we increase mobile app user engagement?
+• How can we increase mobile app engagement?

-2. What are the main use cases for our users in a mobile setting?
+• What are the primary use cases for our users in a mobile context?

 Discovery